 This news release contains 'forward-looking information' that is based on the Company's expectations, estimates and projections as of the date on which the statements were made.
-This forward-looking information includes, among other things, statements with respect to the Public Offering and Private Placement, the Company's business strategy, plans, development, objectives, performance, outlook, growth, cash flow, projections, targets and expectations, mineral reserves and resources, scoping, pre-feasibility and other studies, results of exploration and related expenses.
+This forward-looking information includes, among other things, statements with respect to the Company's permits and approvals, business strategy, plans, development, objectives, performance, outlook, growth, cash flow, projections, targets and expectations, mineral reserves and resources, scoping, pre-feasibility and other studies, results of exploration and related expenses.
 Generally, this forward-looking information can be identified by the use of forward-looking terminology such as 'expect', 'potential', 'outlook', 'anticipate', 'project', 'target', 'likely', 'believe', 'estimate', 'intend', 'may', 'would', 'could', 'should', 'scheduled', 'will', 'plan', 'forecast', "evolve" and similar expressions.
 Persons reading this news release are cautioned that such statements are only predictions, and that the Company's actual future results or performance may be materially different.